espnet/espnet/doc/tutorial.md

 ../../../utils/recog_wav.sh --models tedlium.demo foo.wav
 ```
 where `foo.wav` is a WAV file that contains speech to be recognized and `tedlium.demo` is a model name.
-The name list of available models will be summarized.
+The name list of available pretrained models will be summarized.

-### Setup in your cluster
-Change `cmd.sh` according to your cluster setup.
-If you run experiments with your local machine, you don't have to change it.
-For more information about `cmd.sh` see http://kaldi-asr.org/doc/queue.html.
-It supports Grid Engine (`queue.pl`), SLURM (`slurm.pl`), etc.

 ## Installation using Docker